wangwenx190/build-scripts/win-build-qt-mingw.md

    4. According to Qt official wiki, **QWebEngine module cannot be compiled statically**, so you have skip it using "-skip qtwebengine" when you are building the static version of Qt.
    5. If you want Qt to load OpenGL dynamically, use "-opengl dynamic" (recommended, but need Microsoft DirectX SDK to build ANGLE), if you want Qt to use Desktop OpenGL only, use "-opengl desktop", if you want Qt to use ANGLE only, use "-opengl es2" (Windows only).
    6. --prefix=The target directory the compiled binaries should be copied to.
-3. If the configuration process above finished successfully, run below commands to build Qt and copy the binaries to the target directory:
+3. If the configuration process above finished successfully, run below commands to build Qt and copy the compiled binaries to the target directory:
    ```text
    mingw32-make -j n && mingw32-make install
    ```
    **Note**

-   mingw32-make -j n where "n" are the number of CPU cores you have.
+   mingw32-make -j n where "n" are the number of CPU cores your PC has.